MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/getting-started-with-unity-iap-android.md

 - Locate and select the **Account details (2)** in the menu to the left.
 - Locate the **License Testing** area **(3)**.
 - Verify that your **Test Accounts** are in the list **(4)** and that the **License Test Response** is set to **RESPOND_NORMALLY (5)**.
-- Do *not* forget to apply the settings.
+- *Don't* forget to apply the settings.

 ![PlayMarket enable IAP testing](media/tutorials/playmarket-enable-iap-testing.png)